 College Location MBBS Seats Approx. Annual Fee

-Hi-Tech Medical College & Hospital Bhubaneswar 150 ₹7–8 lakhs
+Hi-Tech Medical College & Hospital Bhubaneswar 150 Rs.
+7–8 lakhs

 DRIEMS Institute of Health Sciences Kairapari, Cuttack 100 To be announced

-KIMS and SUM Hospital are well-established private medical colleges with national recognition and strong postgraduate programmes.
-Hi-Tech Medical College offers a more affordable fee structure compared to KIMS and SUM, making it a popular choice for students who just miss government college cutoffs.
-AIIMS Bhubaneswar (125 seats) is a central government institution and uses its own admission process — it does not participate in OJEE state counselling.
+KIMS and SUM Hospital are well-known nationally and have strong postgraduate programmes.
+Hi-Tech Medical College offers a more affordable fee compared to KIMS and SUM, making it a popular fallback for students who just miss government college cutoffs.
+AIIMS Bhubaneswar (125 MBBS seats) is a central institution and uses its own admission process — it does not participate in OJEE counselling.

 Odisha follows a state-specific reservation structure for NEET counselling.
-In April 2026, the Odisha government approved a significant revision to its reservation policy.
-This change will apply to the 2026-27 academic year OJEE counselling and has major implications for all categories — especially for General category candidates and ST/SC candidates.
+In April 2026, the Odisha government approved a major revision to its reservation policy, effective from the 2026–27 academic year.
+This change has significant implications for all categories.

 Category New Reservation % (From 2026) Earlier % (Up to 2025)